ToucanProtocol/dynamic-fee-pools/README.md

 The fee functions for both operations are based on dominance coefficients `a` and `b`, which designate the ratio of how dominant a particular asset is before (`a`) and after (`b`) the operation.

+## Single Asset or No Assets in the Pool
+In the case where there is only one asset in the pool or the pool is empty, the fee structure is simplified to a flat rate.
+This is designed to encourage diversification in the pool and discourage monopolization by a single asset.

+For both deposit and redemption operations, a flat fee of 10% is applied.
+This means that regardless of the amount deposited or redeemed, the fee will always be 10% of that amount.
+This flat fee structure serves two purposes:
+1. Simplicity: It provides a straightforward and predictable fee calculation for users when there is only one asset or no assets in the pool.
+2. Encouragement of Diversification: The flat fee encourages users to diversify the assets in the pool.
+If there are multiple assets in the pool, the fee calculation becomes more complex (as described in the sections below), potentially leading to lower fees for less dominant assets.

+Remember, the goal of this fee structure is to maintain a balanced composition in the pool and discourage monopolization by any single asset.

 ## Mathematical Expressions

 ### Dominance Coefficients